Canon Permutation Posets: Narayana Polynomials as Descent Polynomials

 \section{Narayana Polynomials as Descent Polynomials}

 We start, as a warm-up of sorts, by realizing the Narayana polynomials as descent polynomials of the posets $[2] \times [n]$.
 As usual, the set $D_n$ of \emph{Dyck paths} consists of all lattice paths from $(0, 0)$ to $(n, n)$ with steps $e := (1, 0)$ and $n := (0, 1)$ that do not go above the diagonal $y = x$.
 A \emph{peak} in a Dyck path is an occurrence of two adjacent steps $en$.
-A peak is called a \emph{low peak} if these steps touch the diagonal and a \emph{high peak} otherwise.
+A peak is called a \emph{high peak} if these steps do not touch the diagonal.
 We denote the number of high peaks of $D \in D_n$ by $\text{hpea}(D)$.
+For example, the Dyck path from $(0,0)$ to $(4,4)$ appearing in Figure \ref{fig: labeled poset} has three peaks out of which one is a high peak.
+We refer to the polynomial $N_n(x):=\sum_{D \in D_n} x^{\text{\rm hpea}(D)}$ as a {\em Narayana polynomial}.
+(Our convention is slightly nontraditional, as the \emph{Narayana numbers} are the coefficients of $x \, N_n(x)$.)

 \begin{theorem} The linear extensions of the poset $[2] \times [n]$ are in bijection with the Dyck paths in $D_n$.
 Furthermore, the descents of a linear extension of $[2] \times [n]$, labeled via $\id \times \id$, are in bijection with the high peaks of the corresponding Dyck path. \end{theorem}